Pectus Excavatum: Vacuum Bell Device

 Usually, the vacuum bell causes no problems except a little redness or bruising where it attaches to the chest.
 This usually goes away on its own after a few hours.
-If your health care provider recommends it, you can reduce the amount of suction to lessen the chance of redness or bruising.
+Sometimes a health care provider will lower the amount of suction to lessen the chance of redness or bruising.

 Is the Vacuum Bell Painful?

 It can take some time to get used to the vacuum bell.
 Some kids might feel a bit of discomfort when the device is put on, but most get used to it pretty quickly.